FAQ

 How much time do they usually spend together?

-• We need them to meet regularly every week at least for a few hours (two-four hours), especially during their first one-two years, until a trusting bond is created.
+• We need them to meet regularly every week at least for a few hours (usually two to four hours), especially during their first one to two years, until a trusting bond is created.

 Can the BUDDY volunteer take the child to his/her home?